 We ask for a minimum 8 week commitment (unless otherwise stated in the program description).
 Most internships are 8 – 10 weeks long, but they can be longer with prior approval from your program manager.

-Applicant must be enrolled in an accredited university or college program at the undergraduate or graduate level OR be a recent college graduate to be eligible to apply for a SARP internship.
+Applicant must be enrolled in an accredited university or college program at the undergraduate or graduate level OR be a recent college graduate to be eligible to apply for internship.
 Students must have a minimum score of 85% in B.Pharma.
 International applicants must speak English fluently.

 Students must provide the names and contact information for 1) a recommending professor 2) a professional recommendation.
 A letter of recommendation is not required at the time of application.